 While it’s straightforward to assign tasks to individuals, you can’t assign tasks to multiple individuals or whole teams.
-This is a bit annoying if you want more than one person to work on the same task at once.
+This is a roadblock if you want more than one person to work on the same task at once.

 Also, Asana only offers limited view options, so if you want Kanban and Gantt views, it’s not for you.

 Each project has a special page where you can view its progress, but tasks only have the option to be marked as ‘incomplete’ or ‘complete’.
 This means it’s not always clear how far along each stage of the workflow is.

 Asana has limited automations so that users can automate recurring tasks, but only if you’re paying for the two pricier packages.

 Kissflow is a workflow automation tool designed for automating workflows.